List of political parties in Colombia

-This article lists political parties in Colombia.

-Colombia had historically maintained a two-party system, which means that there were two dominant political parties, resulting in considerable difficulty for anybody to achieve major electoral success under the banner of any other party.
-Dissidents from the two main parties also had chances to win elections.
-Nowadays it is a multi-party system, with every party that gets more than 3% of the valid votes for each of the two chambers in the congress (as well as some special cases like parties of minority groups) getting legal recognition.
+This article lists notable political parties in Colombia.
+Colombia historically maintained a two-party system dominated by the Colombian Liberal Party and Colombian Conservative Party, resulting in considerable difficulty for anybody to achieve major electoral success under the banner of any other party.
+In the current day, it is a multi-party system, with every party that gets more than 3% of the valid votes in each of the two chambers of Congress getting legal recognition.
+Some special cases such as parties of minority groups are also able to attain legal status even if they fail to reach this requirement.

 Parties with legal recognition

 In the Parliamentary election of 2022, the following parties got the minimum required number of votes for legal recognition (3% of valid votes).

 Parties of ethnic minorities

 The following parties obtained representation in the congress despite not surpassing the required percentage, thanks to being in representation of ethnic minorities.